 Coleman Marine Cooler Review

 The Coleman Marine Coolers are the standard offering by Coleman and are designed for boating and fishing.
 They come in a white exterior with UVGuard sun protection which will help combat cracking during lengthy sun exposure.
-They also have a Thermozone insulation which assists in ensuring that ice stays cold for long periods of time.
+They also have Thermozone insulation which assists in ensuring that ice stays cold for long periods of time.
 Included features include carrying handles on both sides and molded cup holders for added convenience.
 Certain models will also have other upgraded features and improved ice performance.
 It is available in 28, 48, 50, 100, and 150-quart sizes and all examples are made of plastic.

 Insulation ability –